G. A. Moore

-Gary Autry Moore Jr., known simply as G. A. Moore, is a retired Texas high school football head coach.
+Gary Autry Moore Jr. (November 23, 1938 – September 5, 2025) was an American high school football head coach in the state of Texas.
 He retired after completing the 2011 season with a career head coaching record of 422–86–9, which at the time was the most in Texas high school football history.
 Moore's win total was passed on November 3, 2016, by Phil Danaher of Calallen High School in Corpus Christi, Texas.
+In 44 seasons as a head football coach, Moore won six outright state championships, and two co-championships for Celina and Pilot Point combined.

 Playing career

 Moore attended Pilot Point High School (Pilot Point, Texas) and was a four-year letterman in football, basketball, baseball, and track.
 He was named to the All-State first team in football and basketball.
-Moore won eight combined championships for Celina and Pilot Point.
 Moore went on to play running back at the University of North Texas in Denton, Texas.
 He graduated from North Texas in 1962 with a Bachelor of Science degree.